Isle of Wight Guru

 10. Tree climbing

 I know what you're thinking - tree climbing is hardly unique to Ryde.
-However, there is a company called Goodleaf which does organised tree climbing at a tree in Appley Park with things like ropes and a hammock at the top.
+However, there is a company called Goodleaf that does organised tree climbing at a tree in Appley Park with things like ropes and a hammock at the top.

 It costs about £30 - £40 depending on your age.